Petritrexhaaa/CasinoSimul/README.md

 Hello professor, or anyone viewing.
 This will serve as instructions on how to run the project, and how to setup the database.
 First, clone the repository, or download it as a .zip, your choice.
 Open it with Visual Studio (the purple one, not the blue one.
-Also, the Visual Studio needs to have .net installed)
+Also, the Visual Studio needs to have .net 9.0 installed, not lower.)
 Once you've opened the folder, double click on the .sln file.
 This will make a solution explorer appear.

 Next, you need to also download the database, to make register/login work.
 I'll tell you how to do it: